matchbox-lang/matchbox/README.md

 # Matchbox
 Matchbox is a fast and portable programming language that is memory-safe and has expressive, easy-to-learn syntax.

+> ⚠️ Matchbox is under active development.
+APIs may change.

 ## Supported Platforms
 Matchbox can run on the following platforms: